 26) Ask her to tell you about her favorite book.

-27) Encourage her with scripture, especially on the hard days.
+27) Encourage her with Bible verses about joy, especially on the hard days.

 28) Surprise him with that item he’s been wanting.

 29) Let her pick what’s for dinner tonight.